AoiKuiyuyou/AoikHotkey/README.md

    `('::abc::', f)`.
 - A beginning `@` means to call the hotkey function in another thread.
 E.g. spec item `('@a', f)` means to call hotkey function `f` in another thread.
-This is the default behaviour so `@` needs not be specified explicitly.
+This is the default behavior so `@` needs not be specified explicitly.
 - A beginning `$` means to call the hotkey function in the same thread.
 E.g. spec item `('$a', f)` means to call hotkey function `f` in the same thread.
 - `@` or `$` can be combined with either `~` or `::`. `~` and `::` can not be